 He needed investors and Wadham Diggle, commander of the naval vessel Boxer, one of the first to use Dunsmuir’s coal, invested $8,000 in the venture.
 Rear-Admiral Arthur Farquhar, Commander in Chief of the Pacific Fleet invested a further $12,000.
 The two investors left the operation of the company to Dunsmuir.
 By 1873 the Wellington colliery was producing 16,000 of the 40,000 tons of coal produced on Vancouver Island.
 By the end of 1875, Dunsmuir was producing 50,000 tons per year.
 Its two principal markets were San Francisco and the Royal Navy.

 The company bought out Farquhar in 1879 and in 1883 Diggle was paid $600,000 for his half share of the business, then producing a profit of $500,000 per year.
-Over the next few years, less and less coal was being mined, Robert was well aware of the fact that the mine was going to close.
+Over the next few years, less and less coal was being mined, and Robert was well aware of the fact that the mine was going to close.
 So in the early ’90s, Robert moved into the town of Union and began mining there.
 In 1898 the Wellington Mine closed.

-Thirty-eight years after arriving at the colony of Vancouver Island as an indentured $5 a week miner for the Hudson Bay Company, Robert died the richest man in BC, he was in sole control of an empire worth 15 million.
+Thirty-eight years after arriving at the colony of Vancouver Island as an indentured $ 5-a-week miner for the Hudson Bay Company, Robert died the richest man in BC, he was in sole control of an empire worth 15 million.